Hampshire

 Hampshire (/ˈhæmpʃər/, /-ʃɪər/; abbreviated to Hants.)
 (Note: Archaically known as the County of Southampton, and less commonly as Southamptonshire) is a ceremonial county in South East England.
 It is bordered by Berkshire to the north, Surrey and West Sussex to the east, the Isle of Wight across the Solent to the south, Dorset to the west, and Wiltshire to the north-west.
-Southampton is the largest settlement.
+The city of Southampton is the largest settlement.